-Figure 2: Data center PUE calculation boundary with renewable energy
+Figure 1: Data center PUE calculation boundary with renewable energy

-3.5 Combined Heat and Power Plants
+2.4 Combined Heat and Power Plants

-If the data center has a dedicated combined heat and power (CHP) plant, the inputs to the CHP should be included in the total energy or power (Figure 3) and assigned the same source factors as those shown in table 1.
+If the data center facility has a dedicated combined heat and power (CHP) plant, the inputs to the CHP should be included in the total energy or power (figure 2) and assigned the same source factors as those shown in table 1.
 The outputs from the CHP should not be included in the total energy or power.
 The use of CHP (like the use of more efficient cooling or other equipment) should lower the PUE.
 The rationale for this is that CHP is considered to be an efficiency measure rather than an alternative source of energy.

-Figure 3: Data center PUE calculation boundary with CHP.
+Figure 2: Data center PUE calculation boundary with CHP.